 If You Have Been Injured On The Job

 If you have been injured on the job, you may qualify for workers’ compensation benefits.
-Contact the qualified workers’ compensation attorneys at The Bader Law Firm, LLC to discuss your case.
+Contact the qualified workers’ compensation attorneys at The Bader Scott Injury Lawyers to discuss your case.
 The time frame within which action must be taken can be very narrow.
 Do not wait.
-The lawyers at Bader Law Firm, LLC offer a free consultation.
+The lawyers at Bader Scott Injury Lawyers offer a free consultation.